carlosbornes/CRISP/README.md

 The clustering uses DBSCAN (Density-Based Spatial Clustering of Applications with Noise) implemented by scikit-learn, available at: [scikit-learn Installation](https://scikit-learn.org/stable/install.html).

-For interactive 3D plots of clustering, CRISP utilizes the seaborn package.
+For interactive 3D plots of clustering, CRISP utilises the seaborn package.
 Ensure you have seaborn installed by following the instructions at: [Seaborn Installation](https://seaborn.pydata.org/installing.html).

 # Installation
-1. Now for the testing period, just pull the folder to the local drive, and then go inside the "CRISP" folder locally inside the terminal.
+1. Now, for the testing period, just pull the folder to the local drive, and then go inside the "CRISP" folder locally inside the terminal.

 2. In the same terminal type
 ```